The following courses are planned within the Water Research School

 HT 2017 Riskanalysis and risk management in the water sector (3 hec).
 DRICKS finished

 VT 2018 From Research to Policy for Sustainable Development (3 hec).
-DRICKS ongoing
+DRICKS finished

 VT 2018 Management for the water sector (3 hec).
-SWR/VA-teknik Södra open for registration
+SWR/VA-teknik Södra finished

 VT 2018 Water Energy Nexus (3+2 hec).
 SWR finished

 HT 2018 Urban Drainage (2+3 hec).
 Dag&Nät finished

 HT 2018 Drinking water (2+3 hec).
 DRICKS finished